ggaudreault/prep_challenge/README.md

 - maximize preplexity(context[-2] + __PREP__ + forward_context[:2])
 or simply implement a logistic regressor on the tri/bi/uni-grams and forward bi/tri-grams

+3) Using NLTK, it took me about 80 minutes to predict 5975 prepositions, which is very long.
+I'd like to look into how to use other libraries to implement something similar, e.g. SpaCy, scikit-learn, kenlm.
+NLTK seemed to me to be the most straight-forward library, as the first two do not, as far as I know, have any comprehensive n-gram libraries -- no n-gram scoring, smoothing, or backoff -- and I haven't used the last one yet

-3) Document.
+4) Document.
 The code I wrote isn't long -- around 450-500 lines -- and so isn't too hard to read, but it would be a good thing to sit down and document it more.

-4) Catch failing cases and cases for exceptions, make the code more robust
+5) Catch failing cases and cases for exceptions, make the code more robust